 NBA Most Improved Player Odds: Key Factors

-A player’s opportunity for an increased role and offensive usage within an organization, as well as their ceiling, progression, and their respective team’s success from one year to the next, are all key factors when it comes to betting on the NBA’s Most Improved Player.
+A player’s opportunity for an increased role and offensive usage within an organization, as well as their ceiling, progression, and their respective team’s success from one year to the next, are all key factors when it comes to betting on a player’s NBA Most Improved Player odds.

 It takes more than just an increase in statistics, as several recent winners have taken their teams from the bottom of the barrel to the top of the conference (think Ja Morant in the 2021–22 season.)

-Oftentimes, players that win this award have a combination of the aforementioned factors, and it isn’t always cut and dry.
+Often, players who win this award have a combination of the aforementioned factors, and it isn’t always cut and dry.
 Many people in the 2021-22 season believed that Jordan Poole or Desmond Bane was more deserving than Morant, as Ja was clearly destined to be a superstar.

 Unexpectedness can also be an element that propels certain players above others, similar to Julius Randle in the 2020-21 season.
 While that didn’t impact Morant winning the award the following season, he did have the added bonus of taking his team from a fringe playoff team to the No. 2 seed in a tough Western Conference.